 Certain assumptions and calculation methods were used to determine the values of the pension benefits disclosed in the Pension Benefits Table above.
-In particular, monthly accrued pension benefits, payable at age 65, were determined as of December 31, 2014.
-The present value of these benefits was calculated based on assumptions used in the Company's financial statements for 2013.
-The key assumptions used were:
+In particular, monthly accrued pension benefits, payable at age 65, were determined as of December 31, 2016.
+The present value of these benefits was calculated based on assumptions used in the Company's financial statements for 2016.